ImtiazVision/Thought-Leaders-Qualities/README.md

 - More people with the ability to engage people are needed to make a difference.

 - More people are needed to spark movements that change laws and attitudes.

+Thought leaders are often seen as having a competitive edge over others since they are more known than their colleagues and understand how to effect change.
+As thought leaders, we will engage those around us, who will then engage others in their circle, spreading our ideas far and wide.
+The reward of being a thought leader is that Thought leaders may develop influence in their sector or society over time, have a greater effect on themes and causes that are important to them, and typically leave a legacy that is important to them.